hansenwebco/restify-batch-endpoint/README.md

 ```

 ## Using Your New Route
 The module will make requests against the same IP and Port in which your Restify server has been created.
-To receive a a combined reponse make a **POST** to the route you configured above ( In this example above ht&#8203;ttp://server:port/batch ) You should post a **JSON** object with a parameter name of **BATCH**.
+To receive a a combined response make a **POST** to the route you configured above ( In this example above ht&#8203;ttp://server:port/batch ).

 The format is as follows, where **requests** is list of end points where **endpoint** is the Restify route you wish to call, and **reference** is the associated object that will be returned in the response.